gnodi/danf/doc/test/dependency-injection.md

 This config will create 5 services: `frameworkSelector`, `questionsRetriever`, `categoryComputer.dumb.mega`, `categoryComputer.dumb.hyper`, `categoryComputer.useless.super`.

-The service `danf:event.sequencerProvider` is injected into both `categoryComputer.dumb` and `categoryComputer.useless` in the property `sequencerProvider` thanks to the reference `#danf:event.sequencerProvider#`.
+The service `danf:event.currentSequencerProvider` is injected into both `categoryComputer.dumb` and `categoryComputer.useless` in the property `sequencerProvider` thanks to the reference `#danf:event.currentSequencerProvider#`.

 The services tagged `categoryComputer` (i.e. `categoryComputer.dumb` and `categoryComputer.useless`) are injected into `frameworkSelector` in the property `categoryComputers` thanks to the reference `&categoryComputer&`.